OxfordRSE/publications/DEVELOPMENT.md

 # OxRSE publications

 This data repository contains a list of publications pertaining to various projects.
-Each project has a text file with a list of DOIs that is used by `listPublications.js` to generate citations in markdown format.
+Each project is a text file with a list of DOIs, one per line, that is used by `listPublications.js` to generate citations in Markdown format.

+## Adding publications

+To create a new project subheading in the output, create a file in the [data](data) folder with a `.txt` suffix, having the same name as the project.
+The data file format is one DOI per line.
+The full DOI URL (with https://doi.org) is optional.
+Create a pull request, and GitHub CI should update the README.md.

+## Adding people

+The [people.json](people.json) file contains a list of people (format: Surname, F.) that is used to highlight members of the team in the output citation format.
+If you have multiple possible spellings or initials (for example, a middle initial), add all possible combinations here, with the longest string length first, as lookups proceed sequentially from the top of the array.
+For example, if you have a long name with many initials, such as `ReallyLongName, M. A. N.
+Y.`, then that should come before the short form `ReallyLongName, Y.` in `people.json`.

-## Setup
+## Setup -- local development

 The script requires Node.js >= 20 and npm installed.